 George Mason University accepts a limited number of students with advanced standing.
 Admission of transfer students is highly selective, with most successful applicants ranking in the top 20 to 30 percent of their class at an ABA-approved law school.
-Transfer students must complete two years of study at George Mason Law.
+Transfer students must complete two years of study at Scalia Law School.
 Transfer students are not eligible for joint-degree programs, and scholarship assistance is not generally available.

-Students may apply for transfer admission for a fall semester start only and may apply through our early or regular decision programs.
+Students may apply for transfer admission for a fall or spring semester start and may apply through our early or regular decision programs.

-Early Decision: All students who have completed at least one semester (full or part time) at an ABA-accredited law school and submit their completed application by March 15 will be considered through our early decision program and notified of a decision by early May.
-Acceptances through the early decision program are not binding on the applicant.
+Early Action (February 1–May 20): All students who have completed at least one semester (full or part time) at an ABA-accredited law school and submit their completed application by May 20 will be considered through our early action program.

-Regular Decision: Only students who have completed one year (full or part time) at an ABA-accredited law school will be eligible to apply for transfer admission through the regular decision program.
+Regular Decision (May 20–July 10): Only students who have completed one year (full or part time) at an ABA-accredited law school will be eligible to apply for transfer admission through the regular decision program.

 In general, transfer credits awarded may not exceed 30 units.
 Grades do not transfer.
 Transfer credit is given only for work that will be no more than five years old at the time of graduation.
 Courses in which a grade of less than C was earned are not considered for transfer credit.
 Transfer applicants who are offered admission will receive written notification of transfer credits awarded from the Records Office.
-The Records Office also advises accepted transfer students of the courses they will have to take at George Mason Law to complete their degrees.
+The Records Office also advises accepted transfer students of the courses they will have to take at Antonin Scalia Law School, George Mason University to complete their degrees.

 How to Apply